quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ~~~
 {: #fig-stateless-reset title="Stateless Reset"}

 At the same time, we found quic lb sending stateless reset packet is meaningful in some
 case.
-Consider following situation, where routerable packet arrives in quic lb, but the
+Consider following situation, where routerable packet(none first-initial packet with
+CID can be decrypted successfully) arrives in quic lb, but the corresponding server is out
-corresponding server is out of service because of machine malfunction, rate limit or other
+of service because of machine malfunction, rate limit or other reasons.
+Without stateless
-reasons.
-Without stateless reset, quic lb may drop the packet directly to wait for the
+reset, quic lb may drop the packet directly to wait for the client retry timeout or randomly
-client retry timeout or randomly select an instance to generate stateless reset packet.
+select an instance to generate stateless reset packet.
+Obviously, this packet can be offloaded
-Obviously, this packet can be offloaded to quic lb.
+to quic lb.

 ## Configuration Agent Actions